 Jalapeno Pimiento Cheese is a southern classic with a delicious and zesty twist!
-This is one of my husband’s favorite sandwiches.
+In fact, this is one of my husband’s favorite sandwiches.
 Every southern woman has a family recipe for Pimiento Cheese.
-It’s a staple in most southern households.
+This is because it’s a staple in most southern households.

-My recipe is not the traditional mayonnaise recipe.
+But my recipe is not the traditional mayonnaise recipe.
 While I do use mayo, I also add an 8 oz brick of Philadelphia cream cheese.
-It adds a creamy, cool balance to the mild heat of the jalapenos.
+As a result, it adds a creamy, cool balance to the mild heat of the jalapenos.
 And I guess you can take me out of PA, but every PA girl knows that everything is better with cream cheese…

 JALAPENO PIMIENTO CHEESE:

 - 8 oz bag of finely shredded Mexican blend cheese